Janet Pearlman

 About the Author

 Janet Pearlman is a spiritual teacher, counselor, healer and artist.
-In these posts composed of true stories, she inspires others to know themselves and compassionately to develop skills of empowerment.
-In her forty-five year journey of self-discovery, she has deeply studied the teachings of Abraham-Hicks, Ernest Holmes and more.
+These posts demonstrate everyday applications of the path to greater self knowledge and mastery.
+Opportunities for greater empowerment abound in the moments of our lives.
+As we all go for operating from a centered and loving space, we are creating a world where peace can prevail.
+In her forty-six year journey of self-discovery, Janet has deeply studied the teachings of Abraham-Hicks, Ernest Holmes, Inayat Khan and more.
 Janet offers individual sessions by phone and in person.
 Please contact her at jpearl555@earthink.net to arrange an appointment.

 Leave a Reply